FL Technics

 FL Technics is a global provider of aircraft maintenance, repair and overhaul (MRO) services, headquartered in Vilnius, Lithuania.
-The company has Base Maintenance facilities in Lithuania, Indonesia and China and provides Line Maintenance support across Europe, Africa, Asia-Pacific, and the CIS states.
+The company has Base Maintenance facilities in Lithuania, the United Kingdom and Indonesia, and provides Line Maintenance support across Europe, Middle East, North America and Asia-Pacific.

-An EASA Part-145, Part-M, Part-147, Part-21, FAA-145 (Indonesia) certified company, FL Technics serves a wide range of Boeing, Airbus, ATR, Embraer and other types of aircraft.
+As an EASA Part-145, Part-CAMO, Part-147, Part-21, FAA, UK CAA, GCAA and other National civil Aviation authorities’ certified company, FL Technics serves a wide range of Boeing, Airbus, ATR, Embraer, Bombardier and other types of aircraft.

 FL Technics is a part of Avia Solutions Group, which is led by Jonas Janukenas, CEO, and Gediminas Ziemelis, Chairman of the Board.
 Zilvinas Lapinskas is the CEO of FL Technics.

+Overview

+The company specializes in base and line maintenance, spare parts and component support, engine, APU & LG management, full aircraft engineering, technical training services, design and production, wheels and brakes, as well as logistics.FL Technics is part of Avia Solutions Group, one of the world's largest ACMI (aircraft, crew, maintenance, and insurance) providers with more than 192 aircraft fleet, and a parent company of SmartLynx, Avion Express, BBN Airlines, KlasJet, Magma Aviation.
+The Group also provides various aviation services such as MRO (maintenance, repair, and overhaul), pilots and crew training, ground handling and other interconnected services.
+Avia Solutions Group has 14 000 employees worldwide.
+FL Technics is a FAA-145 approved, as well as certified EASA Part-145, Part-CAMO, Part-147, Part-21 and GCAA certified company with hangars in Lithuania, Indonesia, and the United Kingdom, along with 70+ line stations around the world.

 History

 2005

 The company was founded in Lithuania and opened its first hangar at the Vilnius International Airport.

 2007

 The company added a second hangar at the Vilnius International Airport.
 Since then FL Technics occupies 2 aircraft maintenance hangars, a warehouse, and backshop facilities at the Vilnius International Airport – 13 742 sq. meters in total.
 The hangars consist of five airframe maintenance bays.